jasminegao/bitlyAPI_tutorials/README.md

 bitlyAPI_tutorials
 ===================

 The following are simple tutorials to help get you started on using bitly's APIs.
-Before you begin, it is assumed you have registered an application and generated an access token.
-If not, you can visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.
+For these tutorials we will be using a generic access token generated for the bitlyapitutorials account.
+To get your own access token, visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.

 Listed are tutorials to perform the following: